 6. Time management:

-Good time management skills are essential for hairdressers because you’ll often find yourself working on a tight schedule, with little time to spare between clients.
+Good time management skills are essential for most hairdressers because you’ll often find yourself working on a tight schedule, with little time to spare between clients.
 Knowing what’s ahead, planning your time and prioritising tasks will keep appointments flowing and allow flexibility for changes.

 7. Theoretical knowledge:

-Hairdressing theory is essential when dealing with different hairstyles, skin types, and styling hair needs.
+Hairdressing theory is essential when dealing with different hairstyles, skin types/ hair types, and styling hair needs.
 Understanding the principles of colour theory and product chemistry and identifying and treating scalp conditions will help you tackle every appointment confidently.

 Beyond theory, a hairdresser should be empathetic and flexible to adapt to individual style preferences and concerns.
 Clients with scalp conditions, sensitive skin and other considerations should feel comfortable discussing their concerns with you.
 Understanding and being respectful will help you plan for a successful, collaborative outcome.